-Financial freedom is the stage when you can be and live how you want without the trappings of finances.
+From financial independence to being financially free, it’s the stage where you can be and live how you want without the trappings of finances.
 You’re living the life you choose.
-Welcome to Stage 5 on the Financial Wellness Roadmap.

 Similar to financial independence, financial freedom means your wealth covers lifestyle choices and expenses.
-Making money is not a priority and work is purely a choice.
-Additionally, financial freedom can mean the ability to take on risky opportunities because finances aren’t an issue.
+Making money is not a priority, and work is purely a choice.
+Additionally, economic freedom can mean the ability to take on risky opportunities because finances aren’t an issue.

-Financially free people have attained a high level of financial knowledge, accumulated enough wealth, manage money exceedingly well, and make mindful spending decisions.
+Financially free people have attained a high level of financial knowledge, accumulated enough wealth, managed money exceedingly well, and made mindful spending decisions.
 Being financially free, you have regained full use of your time to do as you wish or to serve a greater purpose.

 At stage 5, you’re able to answer questions like: how do you spend your time?